Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 The Meltdown condition lasts for 10 minutes but can end early under the following conditions:

 - **Recovery.** You regain at least half of your Hit Point maximum.
-- **Being Calmed.** Spell such as *Calm Emotions* is cast on you, requiring the caster to make an Ability Check using its spellcasting ability.
+- **Being Calmed.** Spell such as *Calm Emotions* is cast on you, requiring the caster to make an :d20-check: **Ability Check** using its spellcasting ability.
 The DC is equal to the highest ability score you have between Intelligence, Wisdom, or Charisma.
 On success, **Meltdown** ends.
 - **Resting.** You finish a short or long rest.
 - **Healed.** The spell *Greater Restoration* spell is cast on you.